O 919.834.0387 | M 919.561.4679

 Collins received her Associate of Arts degree in marketing and management technology from Clayton College and State University in Morrow, GA.
 She makes her home in downtown Raleigh and has two grown daughters, Tiffany and Savannah.

 Lindsey Harris joined the North Carolina Trucking Association in 2018 as the part-time bookkeeper.
-Fall of 2019 Lindsey moved into a full-time position as the Office Manager, bookkeeper and database/webmaster.
+In May 2021, Lindsey was promoted to Director of Operations.
 She has worked in the accounting field most of her professional career, following her family’s history of accounting.
 Lindsey’s grandparents started a tax practice is South Florida, later her father joined his father in the business and now her parents run the practice together.

 Before joining the NCTA team, Lindsey worked for a travel company for 6 years managing their accounts payable and then moved into the bookkeeper role.
 In 2009 she started her bookkeeping company for small businesses.
 Upon the birth of their third child in 2014, Lindsey put down the calculator to be a full-time mother to her three children until joining NCTA.